leonjza/frida-boot/course/2-chapter-2/sleep.md

 [ ... ]
 ```

 If we were to picture the code flow when we use `Interceptor.attach()` on `sleep()`, consider the following diagram.
 At _1_, a call to `sleep()` is made.
 At this point the dynamic linker has already resolved the address for it, so the real `sleep()` gets called.
 Once inside `sleep()`, the first instruction for the function is to `jmp` to an arbitrary address (and not the normal function prologue) which is a result of Frida.
 So, at _2_ we effectively enter the Frida world, which eventually will call the `onEnter` function we defined.
 In our case, we are just logging that we entered the function.
 Next, at _3_, the real `sleep()` is called, doing whatever it should do.
 Finally, when we `ret` from `sleep()`, control is passed back to Frida because we defined an `onLeave` function.
-If you omit this callback, the function would have returned back to the instruction after the caller.
+If you omit this call back, the function would have returned back to the instruction after the caller.
 Finally, when all of that is done, control is passed back to the original caller at _5_.

 ![frida-jmp-patch](../_media/frida-jmp-patch.png)